-The AICPA Trust Plans offer excellent protection and security for you and your family at affordable rates.
+The AICPA Trust Life, Disability and Group Variable Universal Life (GVUL) Plan can offer insurance protection that helps provide security at affordable rates.
 The premiums not used for claims and expenses are distributed each year to the Plan’s participants as a cash refund.

 Although refunds are not guaranteed, plan participants have received a cash refund from the Trust every year without fail since the program’s inception.
 Historically, Trust plan participants eagerly anticipate news about their potential refund.

-- This year’s refund of over $164 million is the largest in the Trust’s history
+- This year’s refund of over $138 million is one of the largest in the Trust’s history

-- Over 56,500 members will have immediate access to their refund through electronic deposit, including over 33,000 members who signed up for the new Automated Clearing House (ACH) option
+- Over 76,500 members will have immediate access to their refund through electronic deposit, including over 49,000 members who have signed up for the new Automated Clearing House (ACH) option

 - Click to view the Committee Report with refund percentages and Trust Refund FAQs.
 All plan participants will have 24/7 online access to their Annual Refund Statement/Schedule K-1 via the self-service portal upon refund distribution.

-Refund Enhancements Can Add More Money to Your Refund
+Refund Options Can Add More Money to Your Refund

-A member’s refund is increased by $25.00 if the member has more than one trust product.
+A member’s refund is increased by $25.00 if the member has more than one Trust product.
 For participants making monthly Electronic Fund Transfer payments, the refund basis is increased by $25.00.
 The refund is reduced by $6.00 for participants with Dependent Child Coverage.
-If you signed up for ACH by December 31, 2015, you will receive a one-time $25 increase to your 2016 refund.

 New ACH Option Results in Faster Refund Delivery